yezato11/INTERSPEECH_Media/README.md

 # INTERSPEECH_Media

 <p align="justify">
 This repository contains media files that enhance the clarity of our paper titled "Rapport-Driven Virtual Agent: Rapport Building Dialogue Strategy for Improving User Experience at First Meeting" presented at INTERSPEECH 2024.
 The repository includes example prompts and dialogue samples for both free-form and predefined dialogue strategies.
+Notes: If you need the full prompts, please contact me at: 	muhammad_yeza.baihaqi.lx2@naist.ac.jp
 </p>

 ## 1. Prompts